WormBase/wb-search/README.md

 ### Step 2: Create index snapshot

-A snapshot of an index needs to be stored on S3 and will later be restored into Elasticsearch.
+A snapshot of the index needs to be stored on S3.
+Later, it will be restored into Elasticsearch.

-#### First, with Elasticsearch running, connect to the S3:
+#### With Elasticsearch running, connect to S3:
 ```
 lein trampoline run -m wb-es.web.setup
 ```

 The script would also attempts to restore into Elasticsearch the latest snapshot matching the release (as per WB_DB_URI).
-And it might fail when such a snapshot doesn't exist.
+It might fail if such a snapshot doesn't exist.
 This needs to be fixed in the future.

-#### Second, create and post a snapshot to S3:
+#### Create and post the snapshot to S3:

 ```
 curl -XPUT 'localhost:9200/_snapshot/s3_repository/snapshot_wsXXX_vX?pretty' -H 'Content-Type: application/json' -d'